Azure/FTALive-Sessions/content/data/Synapse_SQL/SynapseCETAS.md

 **Example**:

-These example use CETAS to save the results of the super join in a folder configured in the data source configuration.
+The following example use CETAS to save the results of the super join in a folder configured in the data source configuration.
 Hence, this sample relies on the credential, data source, and external file format created previously.

 https://raw.githubusercontent.com/Azure-Samples/Synapse/main/SQL/Samples/LdwSample/SampleDB.sql